matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 TODO: the media API needs to advertise if it supports resumable uploads.

-For resumable downloads, we then use normal [HTTP Range](https://datatracker.ietf.org/doc/html/rfc2616#section-14.35.1) headers to seek and resume while downloading.
+For resumable downloads, we then use normal
+[HTTP Range](https://datatracker.ietf.org/doc/html/rfc2616#section-14.35.1) headers to seek and resume while downloading.

 TODO: We need a way to mark a transfer as complete or cancelled (via a relation?).
 If cancelled, the sender should delete the partial upload (but the partial contents will have already leaked to the other side, of course).

 TODO: While we're at it, let's actually let users DELETE their file transfers, at last.

+N.B.
+Clients which implement displaying blurhashes should progressively load the thumbnail over the top of the blurhash, to make sure the detailed thumbnail streams in and is viewed as rapidly as possible.

 ## Alternatives